Yadav108/EnergiSense/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Areas
 - 🔬 **Research**: ML model improvements and validation